lim-james/lim-james/README.md

 ## 🤙🏻 What's up!
 It's James.

-> I love shaders.
-OpenGL, Metal
+> I build games and game engines and I love shaders.
+As of this moment, I'm expanding my skills towards becoming a fullstack developer and my first step on this journey being front-end development in React.
+Check back here to be updated on my progress!

 _Hopefully one day I will become a true 10x developer..._